-The Board of Examiners may waive the examination requirement if the applicant presents proof of licensure in another state with equivalent standards.
+The Board of Examiners may grant licensure to an applicant who holds a current license in good standing in another state with equivalent standards.

 North Dakota does not require clinical fellowship for licensure, therefore individuals should apply directly for their initial license.

 10 clock hours of continuing education are required per year.

 North Dakota does not currently regulate telepractice.
 For information on states that do regulate telepractice, visit State Telepractice Requirements.